 Faecal output was not affected by any treatments imposed.
 Faecal water percentage was not altered during stage one, however during stage two there was a strong tendency for increased faecal water in the alkaloid treatment.
 This increase in faecal water may be a reflection of increased water intake during this stage of the experiment.
-The alkaloid diet contained ergovaline only and lolitrem B has long been the causal alkaloid involved with increased faecal water (Fletcher et al., 1999).
-Therefore, the current study indicates that increased faecal water may not be due to lolitrem B only.
+The alkaloid diet contained ergovaline only and lolitrem B has long been the causal alkaloid involved with increased faecal water may not be due to lolitrem B only.
 Sheep consuming ergovaline are likely to increase water intake, in particular during heated weather conditions.
 This increase in water intake may increase faecal water, and along with the consumption of lolitrem B, the combination of alkaloids consumed (especially in WT pasture) may be worsening effects.